vircadia/vircadia-native-core/BUILD_WIN.md

 # Build Windows

-*Last Updated on May 17, 2020*
+*Last Updated on 12 Dec 2020*

 This is a stand-alone guide for creating your first Vircadia build for Windows 64-bit.

-Note: We are now using Visual Studio 2017 or 2019 and Qt 5.12.3.
+Note: We are now using Visual Studio 2019 and Qt 5.15.2.
 If you are upgrading from previous versions, do a clean uninstall of those versions before going through this guide.

 Note: The prerequisites will require about 10 GB of space on your drive.
 You will also need a system with at least 8GB of main memory.

 ### Step 1.
 Visual Studio & Python 3.x

-If you don’t have Community or Professional edition of Visual Studio, download [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/).
-If you have Visual Studio 2017, you are not required to download Visual Studio 2019.
+If you don’t have Community or Professional edition of Visual Studio 2019, download [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/).
+If you have Visual Studio 2017, you need to download Visual Studio 2019.

 When selecting components, check "Desktop development with C++".
 On the right on the Summary toolbar, select the following components.

-#### If you're installing Visual Studio 2017,

-* Windows 8.1 SDK and UCRT SDK
-* VC++ 2015.3 v14.00 (v140) toolset for desktop

-#### If you're installing Visual Studio 2019,
+#### Visual Studio 2019

 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)